thomastschinkel/ocr-image2text/README.md

 The script will ask for the:

 1. **Image path:** Full path to the image you want to extract the text, or just the image file, if the image is in the project folder.
-2. **Language code:** The language code for OCR AI.
+2. **Language code:** The language code for OCR API.
 For example, 'eng' for English, 'ger' for German, etc. If no one is provided, the default is english.

 ## License